Master of Arts (AM)

 Starting in the G3 year, students and advisors together complete an end-of-the-year progress report, which is submitted to the graduate coordinator by April 1st.

-A rising fourth-year student must have obtained approval of a prospectus.
+A rising fourth-year student must have obtained the approval of a prospectus.

 The dissertation should be an original contribution to knowledge.
-It must conform to the online description in the dissertation section of GSAS policies.
+It must conform to the online description, Formatting your Dissertation, on the GSAS Policies website.

 The dissertation defense will ordinarily take place after the members of the dissertation committee have approved the dissertation.
 Although the dissertation defense is not required to receive the doctoral degree, students often find the forum useful as they further their research.
 The graduate program coordinator will assist students in setting a defense date.